BigSoftVideo/CAVA360VR2.0/docs/README.md

 It is quite easy to download a release as a ZIP file, unzip it on your computer and run it on WINDOWS 10/11.
 The downloaded file is the CAVA<sup>2</sup>Builder, which you need to create a CAVA<sup>2</sup> session.
-So you need to create build before you can run a CAVA<sup>2</sup> session.
+So you need to create a build before you can run a CAVA<sup>2</sup> session.

 Follow these steps
 ## Step 1: Prepare your system